 All these scenarios come with different planning.

 The number one thing we need to consider is how our workflow looks.
 More precisely how we plan to texture our model.
-There is a big difference between having textures dropped right into the node editor to texture while shading and preparing a model for export to an external software like Quixel or substance painter.
+There is a big difference between having textures dropped right into the node editor to texture while shading and preparing a model for export to an external software like Quixel Mixer or Substance painter.

 We also need to consider what kind of model we are dealing with.
 Is the model supposed to be for a mobile game and we got very limited resources to render our model in real time?
 Perhaps it is for the next AAA game for PC gaming.
 These are two very different scenarios.